 If you agree with these examples, you know it's time to change this mentality.
 It's imperative and essential for women to have a safety net.
 And that safety net is becoming smarter about money and learning financial planning.

 Don't worry; we are here for you.
-Keep reading to learn the top 9 financial planning tips to help you get started.
+Keep reading to learn the top tips about financial management for women to help you get started.

 Well, why not?

 Let us tell you a story.
 In a recent interview, famous television presenter Oprah Winfrey expressed her concerns about salary discrimination toward her male co-presenter.
-Her boss asked her, 'Why should you be paid that much money?'
+Her boss asked her, 'Why should you be paid that much money?

-While the gender-based wage gap is still a real issue, light should also be focused on the lack of financial education and financial planning knowledge.
-Here's why it is so important.
+While the gender pay gap in the world is still a real issue, light should also be focused on the lack of financial education and more importantly financial planning for women.

 Women Are Being Paid Less

-Even today, married women find it harder to get a job than unmarried women.
-Because many hiring managers and companies think that after marriage, a girl's primary focus is on her family and kids, not work.
-So, plan your finances well in advance.
+Many hiring managers and companies think that after marriage, a woman's primary focus is on her family and kids and not work.

 Lack of Financial Literacy

-Analyze Your Cash Flow
+Analyse Your Cash Flow

-One of the most essential aspects of financial planning is analyzing your cash flow, also known as your working capital.
 Deduct your liabilities or debts from your current assets or income to get your cash flow.
 Make sure your expense is less than your current asset or income if you want to reach your financial goal.

 Risk Management

 Life is full of sunshine and rainy days.
 While making your financial planning strategies, make sure you count on those rainy days because you don't know when life will throw a curveball at you.
-Anticipate the risks while making your financial plan.

-Retirement Planning
+Retirement & Insurance Planning

 When you are hit by life's rainy days, you should have a readily-available emergency fund.
 Insurance policies can also help you in this regard.
 There are three key types of insurance:

-- Term Insurance - It is where you can make your and your family's life secure in case you die or meet with an accident.
-This is one of the most affordable and sought after insurance policies.
+• Term Insurance - It is where you can make your and your family's life secure in case you die or meet with an accident.
+This is one of the most affordable and sought-after insurance policies.

-- Health Insurance - Your health insurance is like protection gear.
+• Health Insurance - Your health insurance is like protection gear.
 If you fall sick and don't have liquid cash readily available, health insurance can help.

-- ULIP - Earn money while protecting your family.
+• ULIP - Earn money while protecting your family.
 This type of life insurance offers equity income, tax-savings facility, and life cover.

 Tax Planning